 Let us further clarify this basic currency trading example by adding in a few figures.
 If we assume that the EUR/USD is trading at 1.25345, this means that every €1 = $1.25.
-In other words the Euro is stronger than the dollar, or conversely you would need more dollars to buy euros
+This means that the Euro is stronger than the dollar, or conversely, you would need more dollars to buy euros.

 A Few Basic Terms in Currency Trading

 When you trade currency pairs, you will encounter six major currency pairs in your daily trades.
 These include the GBP/USD, USD/CHF, USD/JPY, USD/CAD, AUD/USD and EUR/USD.
-Simply put, these are the most actively traded currency pairs in the world, and they are more likely to have greater volatility.
-When you trade major currency pairs at AvaTrade you are guaranteed competitive spreads – another great reason to trade with us.
+Major currency pairs include one major currency against the US dollar.
+Simply put, these are the most actively traded currency pairs in the world, and they offer the greatest liquidity.
+Their volatility is consequently lower, since – given the large number of traders involved – the consensus on a given price is much stronger and harder to disrupt.

 Exotic currency pairs typically include a currency from an emerging market country.
 The reason that they are called exotic currency pairs has nothing to do with the location of the country, but rather the additional challenges involved in trading these currency pairs.
 Exotic currency pairs are generally illiquid, with wider spreads and fewer market-makers.
 Examples of exotic currency pairs include the South African Rand (ZAR), the Hong Kong Dollar (HKD) and the Mexican Peso (MXN).